-The tax season is creeping up and those W-2s, 1090s, and other federal tax forms will be making their way to your mailbox, as well as state tax forms for state returns.
+The tax season is creeping up and those W-2s, 1090s, and other federal and state tax forms will be making their way to your mailbox.

-Though some citizens choose to seek the one-on-one help of a CPA or other tax preparer, others go the semi-DIY route, leveraging the many digital tax services available to consumers.
+Though some citizens choose to seek the one-on-one help of a CPA or other tax preparer, others choose to use one of the many digital tax services available to consumers.